-When it comes to using mathematics in the real world, “ex ” stands head and shoulders above every other function. “ex ”is the mathematical function that allows us to define the coarseness of change; defining, with precision, the degree of coarseness of step-size per unit step in time.
-Doing so allows us to use “ext ” to examine all degrees of coarse incremental behavior over time.
+When it comes to using mathematics in the real world, “ex ” stands head and shoulders above every other function. “e to the power of x” is the mathematical function that allows us to define the coarseness of incremental change — by defining with precision the size of a unit step of incremental change.
+Doing so allows us to use “e to the power of xt ” to examine all types of incremental behaviour over time.

 So forget about the misleading connection with “continuous” compound interest; continuous change is just one end of a spectrum of incremental change, which can range from very coarse to very smooth (so smooth it is virtually continuous).

 “e” is a mathematical tool to define, with precision, an incremental step-size of change.
 And this ability to mathematically adjust the incremental step-size of change, allows us to easily jump back and forth between coarse-grained and fine-grained behaviour over time.